tjuocepis/Functional-Reactive-Data-Processing/README.md

 * If user makes a mistake when providing the user ID or location the server times out
 * If no data exists for the provided user ID or location the server times out
 * Analyzed data is sent straight back to the client without storage or cache
+* When displaying results for a specified location, if the user chooses to search just by country, when displaying the results the location name contains the city and state, however the results are for that specified country which includes ALL the cities.
+Same for when searching just by state with country.
+In summary, the location name that is displayed contains the last data entry analyzed instead of the user's provided location, however the analyzed results are correct for the user's provided location.

 ### Documention ###